-Edvard Munch (1863-1944), Christian Munch on the Couch, 1881, 21.5 × 17.9 cm, Munch Museum, Oslo
+Edvard Munch (1863-1944), Christian Munch on the Couch, 1881, 21.5×17.9 cm, Munch Museum, Oslo

-- This is a later portrait of his father, Christian Munch, reading the newspaper.
-His father was poorly paid as a military doctor and failed to develop a private practice so the family were poor despite him being a doctor. - His mother was a talented artist but died of tuberculosis when he was five and her sister Karen moved in to look after the five children and run the household.

-- In 1881, Munch enrolled at the Royal School of Art and Design of Kristiania, one of whose founders was his distant relative Jacob Munch.
-He quickly became proficient at figure painting and his early work includes a portrait of his father and his first self-portrait. - Eight years later, in 1889, his father died, and he became financially responsible for the family.
-He went to Paris and was influenced by Gaugin and van Gogh.
+- Family members and friends were frequent models and here we see his father, Christian Munch, reading the newspaper. - His father was very religious and poorly paid as a military doctor.
+He failed in trying to develop a private practice.
+Munch later wrote that his father was "obsessively religious-to the point of psychoneurosis.
+From him I inherited the seeds of madness.
+The angels of fear, sorrow, and death stood by my side since the day I was born." - In 1881, Munch enrolled at the Royal School of Art and Design of Kristiania, one of whose founders was his distant relative Jacob Munch.
+He quickly became proficient at figure painting and his early work includes a portrait of his father and his first self-portrait. - In 1889 his father died, and he became financially responsible for the family.
+He went to Paris and was influenced by Gaugin.
 In 1892 he painted Despair the precursor to The Scream, he exhibited in Berlin, but his paintings were considered so shocking the exhibition closed prematurely.
-He painted The Scream in 1893. - Munch suffered from chronic asthmatic bronchitis and had several serious cases of fever as a child. - His favourite sister Johanne died of tuberculosis in 1877 when he was 13
+He painted The Scream in 1893.